snakemake/snakemake/docs/executable.rst

 Cloud Support
 -------------

-Snakemake supports execution in the cloud via Kubernetes.
+Snakemake 4.0 and later supports experimental execution in the cloud via Kubernetes.
 This is independent of the cloud provider, but we provide the setup steps for GCE below.

 Google cloud engine
 ~~~~~~~~~~~~~~~~~~~